Jilaskel/Quiz-Back/README.md

 # Quiz Backend

-A simple Flask backend for a quiz application.
+A simple FastAPI backend for a quiz application.

 ## Setup